 Code L. Deductions-portfolio (other).
-Generally, you should report these amounts on Schedule A (Form 1040), line 28.
-See the instructions for Schedule A, lines 23 and 28, for details.
+Generally, you should report these amounts on Schedule A (Form 1040), line 16.
+See the instructions for Schedule A, line 16, for details.
 These deductions are not taken into account in figuring your passive activity loss for the year.
 Do not enter them on Form 8582.

 Code M. Amounts paid for medical insurance.
 Any amounts paid during the tax year for insurance that constitutes medical care for you, your spouse, your dependents, and your children under age 27 who are not dependents.
-On line 29 of Form 1040, you may be allowed to deduct such amounts, even if you do not itemize deductions.
-If you do itemize deductions, enter on line 1 of Schedule A (Form 1040) any amounts not deducted on line 29 of Form 1040.
+On Schedule 1 (Form 1040), line 29, you may be allowed to deduct such amounts, even if you do not itemize deductions.
+If you do itemize deductions, enter on line 1 of Schedule A (Form 1040) any amounts not deducted on Schedule 1 (Form 1040), line 29.